datarockets/style-guide/README.md

       // By default, Next.js lints only `app`, `pages`, `components`, `lib`, `src`
       // directories.
 Here we overwrite it to lint all files in the project.
       '.',
-      // [Optional] By default, ESLint ignores directories started with dot so
-      // we need to specify such directories explicitly.
-      '.storybook',
     ],
   },
 };